mdn/content/files/en-us/web/api/videoframe/codedheight/index.md

 ---
 {{DefaultAPISidebar("Web Codecs API")}}

-The **`codedHeight`**  property of the {{domxref("VideoFrame")}} interface returns the height of the VideoFrame in pixels, potentionally including non-visible padding, and prior to considering potential ratio adjustments.
+The **`codedHeight`** property of the {{domxref("VideoFrame")}} interface returns the height of the VideoFrame in pixels, potentially including non-visible padding, and prior to considering potential ratio adjustments.

 ### Value